Representation of the People Act 1918: Passage of bill through Parliament

-Terms of the Act
+Terms of the act

 The Representation of the People Act 1918 widened suffrage by abolishing practically all property qualifications for men and by enfranchising women over 30 who met minimum property qualifications.
 The enfranchisement of this latter group was accepted as recognition of the contribution made by women defence workers.
-However, women were still not politically equal to men (who could vote from the age of 21 if they were willing to serve British rule); full electoral equality was achieved in Ireland in 1922, but did not occur in Britain until the Representation of the People (Equal Franchise) Act 1928.
+However, women were still not politically equal to men (who could vote from the age of 21 if they were willing to serve British rule); full electoral equality was achieved in Ireland in 1922, but did not occur in Britain until the Representation of the People (Equal Franchise) Act 1928 (18 & 19 Geo.
+5. c.
+12).

-The terms of the Act were:
+The terms of the act were: